Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Over time, people with dementia will need more and more help with daily tasks.
-These include eating meals, taking medications, and getting enough exercise.
+These include eating meals, taking medicines, and getting enough exercise.
 They also include personal care needs, such as bathing and dressing.
 To reduce stress, make these activities part of a routine.
 Ask family and friends to lend a hand.
 And be aware that your loved one’s abilities can change from day to day.
 If you have problems meeting your loved one’s needs, it’s time to get help.
 Talk to a social worker or local support agency—such as a local Alzheimer’s Association chapter.